When launching Outlook you may receive the following error.

 Open Outlook and give it time to rebuild your Outlook cache.
-How long this rebuild process takes depends on your network connection to the Exchange server and the size of your mailbox.
+How long this rebuilding process takes depends on your network connection to the Exchange server and the size of your mailbox.

 Corrupt PST file

 A corrupt PST file can also prevent Outlook from starting.
 To fix a corrupt PST you launch the SCANPST tool that ships with Outlook.
 The location of this utility will vary based on the version and edition of Office you are using.
-Default paths are listed below.
+The default paths are listed below.